Pythm/ad-ClimateCommander/README.md

 ```

 ### Set up notifications
 You can get notifications for when inside temperatures is low and window is open, or if it is hot and windows are closed.
-It sends notifications thru [Notify integration](https://www.home-assistant.io/integrations/notify/).
+It sends notifications with [Notify integration](https://www.home-assistant.io/integrations/notify/).
 You can use 'all' or a list with recipients.

 ```yaml
       notify_reciever: